iodepo/odis-arch/graphOps/extraction/coreProduct/docs/NOTE.md

 In some ways there are three flows..   but are they all "manual"  ??   they are not

-don't call it manual, call it community or user

-user flow:   source to UX
+advocateFlow:  The interaction in person with the partners

-analysis:  sources to analysis approaches, this is the "State of the Ocean Data"  tool
+abalysisFlow:  The flow to products for the analusis, this is the "State of the Ocean Data Flow"

-interop:   source to wis2, wesr, etc
+interopFlow:   The flow to products or services to interact with other groups